Y0Coss/docs-fork/pages/web_cloud/web_hosting/migrate_website_to_vps/guide.en-gb.md

 #### Import the database

 1. Connect to the VPS via SSH by referring to the "Connect to your VPS" section of our guide "[Getting started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps)".
-2. Launch the import using the SGBD client:
+2. Launch the import using the DBMS client:

-    In the example below, we use MySQL as the SGBD.
-Use the official documentation of the SGBD you installed during [step 2.2](#step2.2) to use the appropriate command for importing the database onto your VPS.
+    In the example below, we use MySQL as the DBMS.
+Use the official documentation of the DBMS you installed during [step 2.2](#step2.2) to use the appropriate command for importing the database onto your VPS.

     ```bash
     mysql -u user_name -p db_name < /home/debian/backup.sql